Friends Provident is launching an executiononly Sipp as part of the roll out of its corporate platform functionality through 2010.

-Friends says the launch, which is pencilled in for later in 2010 although no date has yet been fixed, is designed to offer a home for the funds of employees leaving corporate schemes, but will also be targeted at the public at large.
+Friends says the launch, which is expected to happen in June 2010, is designed to offer a home for the funds of employees leaving corporate schemes, but will also be targeted at the public at large.

 “The corporate investment platform will be modern and very quick.
 It will make it easy for trustees to move money around and reduce the risk of being out of the market.”